The Stalking Death that Changed the Law

 When Bardo's sister heard about the murder, she contacted the police about her brother.
 He was extradited to California.
 Bardo defense attorneys pleaded he had an unstable mental condition due to childhood abuse.

 Bardo was tried and convicted by prosecutor Marcia Clark, who would later become most famous for her unsuccessful attempts to prosecute O.J.
-Simpson.
+Simpson in the murder of Nicole Brown Simpson and her friend.

 Governor George Deukmejian Gets Involved